Josua-P/apetito-menu-downloader/README.md

    ```
    ...&startdate=123456&enddate=987654&...
    ```
-8. Replace the two 6-digit numbers with two curly brackets ( ˋ{}ˋ ).
+8. Replace the two 6-digit numbers with two curly brackets ( ```{}``` ).
 This enables the program to dynamically change the plan's timeframe.
 It should look something like this:
    ```
    ...&startdate={}&enddate={}&...
    ```